gnachman/iTerm2/api/library/python/iterm2/docs/tutorial/running.rst

 other command.
 Scripts are stored in `$HOME/Library/ApplicationSupport/iTerm2/Scripts`.

+Make sure you don't have `PYTHONPATH` set when you run your script.

 Note that iTerm2 creates the `ApplicationSupport` symlink to `Application Support` because shell scripts may not have spaces in their paths.